gsmith23/gsmith23.github.io/index.md

 #### [](#header-4) Topics

 *   Simulations
+*   Software
+*   Data Analysis
 *   Detector Technologies
+*   Clinical Imaging
-*   Clinical and Preclinical Imaging
+*   Preclinical Imaging
+*   Image reconstruction
 *   Regulation

 #### [](#header-4) Support

 This meeting is sponsored by the [Institute Of Physics Nuclear Physics Group](http://www.iop.org/activity/groups/subject/np/).

 Some travel costs may be supported.

-Please get in touch if you are interested in attending.
+Please get in (touch)[(http://www.ph.ed.ac.uk/people/gary-smith)] if you are interested in attending.